LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 **Relevance to Mintbase and NEAR**
   - Mintbase's NFT indexer is used in our project for retriving NFT information, which helps to provide a smooth user experience.
-  - Our NFT rental function will also benefit Mintbase by creating a widely needed rental market ferived from Mintbased created NFTs.
+  - Our NFT rental function will benefit Mintbase by creating a widely needed rental market derived from Mintbased created NFTs.
   - NEAR smart contracts are used to handle the core rental business logic.
 The team also has plans to leverage the experience on building rental product to create high-quality rental proposal on NEAR, which will benefit the ecosystem.
   - Our service and SDK will enable NEAR dapps and games to seamlessly integrate NFT Rental functions with miniume code intrusion.
 No code change is needed from origianl NFT contracts (as long as they are in line with [Near NFT standard](https://nomicon.io/Standards/Tokens/NonFungibleToken/)).

 **Team's Motivation**
-  - Both team members are seasoned engineering professionals with a stong intest in blockain and web3 technologies.
-We have been cloesly following blockchain technology since ~2016 and have participated in several related projects in spare time (details in Team secion).
+  - Both team members are seasoned engineering professionals with a strong intest in blockain and web3 technologies.
+We have been cloesly following blockchain technology since ~2016 and have participated in several related projects in spare time (details in Team section).
 We are commited to  build trully useful products for an open web world.
   - We believe that renting is an essential feature of a sustainable NFT market.
 It enables NFT owners to make more efficient use of their digital belongings and allows borrowers to experience the NFT inexpensively.
-Rental service will also help develop more utilities for NFT and help to adopt more users to NFT and Metaverse.
+Rental service will also help develop more use cases for NFT and help to adopt more users to NFT and Metaverse.
   - The contiually expanding adoption of NFTs in and beyond NEAR ecosystem provides a solid market space for this derived rental market.
 NEAR native solution is currently limited.
 The team is commited to explore this market and build truely useful NEAR native solutions.

 ### Project Details

-- The current UI and designs have been covered in our MVP demo and deployed to testnet.
-(Links below)
+- The current UI and designs are covered in our MVP demo and deployed on testnet. (links attached below)
 - Data models / API specifications of the core functionality
   - Rental contract:
     - Uses `nft_on_approve` callback to initiate a new lease after the lender approves the contract for their NFT.